How to Create a Remote Controlled Scoreboard

-Create a professional scoreboard on Keepthescore.com that you can control from any device with a browser - no special hardware needed.
+Create a professional scoreboard on Keepthescore.com that you control from any device with a browser — no hardware, no install, no app.

 A scoreboard being controlled via a tablet

-Key Benefits: Control from anywhere using any device, real-time updates across all displays, share control with multiple scorekeepers using QR codes, works with existing TVs and projectors, and integrates easily with streaming software.
+Control from anywhere, real-time updates across every display, share control with multiple scorekeepers via QR code, works with existing TVs and projectors, slots straight into streaming software, and supports the Elgato Stream Deck if you want physical buttons.

 You should then see the following.
 This is your "control panel".